 When I began painting in my mid-thirties I knew very little about art and had hardly visited an art gallery.
 I knew that I wanted to paint ideas and imaginative art; to me it seemed amazing that people would want to paint ordinary images of things in a realistic way, in competition with a camera.
 A camera is the ideal medium for the lazy or talentless artist, so there are elements of flair and romantic élan that painting or hand crafted art will always have over that medium, but exact realism is not the objective in paintings of this sort.

 My first painting was a copy of a van Gogh painting using a starter set of oil paints with a few simple colours.
 A van Gogh was my challenge, so I chose a painting that had been destroyed and was only known as a black and white photograph, because it didn't exist, and because the poor photograph meant that I could make some changes quite legitimately.
-My second painting, Iraq War, was a pile of symbols and ideas all in one image.
-This might be considered surrealist, but to me at the time it was merely a pile of symbols and ideas, considered like Frida Kahlo might have considered hers.
+My second painting, Iraq War, was a panpoly of symbols and ideas in one image.
+This might be considered surrealist, but to me at the time it was a representation of an idea using symbols, considered like Frida Kahlo might have considered hers.
 I wasn't aware, from what I remember, of surrealism, its theories of the unconscious or anything like that.

 In some ways, the publication of the book represented a rejection of surrealist ideas, but only some of them.
 Perhaps labels annoy me as much as they annoy any artist.
 Whatever we think of surrealism now, the semi-conscious states are creative, and have always been and will always be, useful to artists.